Chesapeake Blue Crab Spotted Along Ireland Shore. How Local Experts Believe It Got There

 BALTIMORE (WJZ) — A Chesapeake blue crab was recently spotted on the shores of Ireland.
 Now Irish officials are trying to figure out how it got there.

 The National Biodiversity Data Centre in Waterford is trying to determine if it was a one-off occurrence or if there are more out there.
-Blue crabs are invasive to Ireland.READ MORE: Maryland Rep. Andy Harris One Of 12 To Vote Against Awarding Medal To Police Officers For Efforts During Capitol Riots
+Blue crabs are invasive to Ireland.READ MORE: COVID-19 In Maryland: 1.1K New Cases Reported; More Than 750K Marylanders Fully Vaccinated

 Local experts agree that the blue crab likely did not swim across the Atlantic.